Moorilla Estate: Moo Brew

 In November 2004 a micro-brewery was installed at Moorilla Estate, under the guidance of head brewer, Owen Johnston.
-In June 2005 the first keg was sold and went on tap at T42° on Hobart’s waterfront.
+In June 2005 the first keg was sold and went on tap at T42° on Hobart’s waterfront, with the brewery officially launching on 11 November 2005.
 In 2010 Moo Brew expanded and opened a second brewery in Bridgewater, Tasmania.
 All brewing is now carried out at this secondary site.
 Moo Brew produce five core beers (each featuring exclusive artwork by Australian artist John Kelly):